Installing piler enterprise edition#

 chmod +x centos9.sh

-Before running the installer (jammy.sh or centos9.sh), be sure to revise the parameters, and fix them (especially MYSQL_ROOT_PASSWORD, MYSQL_PILER_PASSWORD and AUTH_CODE) if necessary.
+Before running the installer (noble.sh or centos9.sh), be sure to revise the parameters, and fix them (especially MYSQL_ROOT_PASSWORD, MYSQL_PILER_PASSWORD and AUTH_CODE) if necessary.

 For multitenant deployments be sure to set MULTITENANCY=1